HCSSSSSS/ConnectedSpine/README.md

 ## Dashboard

+A hosted instance runs at [hcssssss.github.io/ConnectedSpine](https://hcssssss.github.io/ConnectedSpine/).

 The static dashboard in `index.html` reads up to the latest 500 Firebase events and refreshes every 15 seconds.
 It displays:

 - recent BAD and RECOVER events;
 - alert count;
 - derived time within range;
 - longest stable duration;
-- a 12-bin event histogram; and
+- a 12-bin alert histogram (BAD events only); and
 - rule-based suggestions derived from the most frequent node, axis, and hour.

 The interface is near-real-time rather than continuously streamed.
 Its “latest session” represents events from the calendar date of the latest record, beginning with the first retrieved event on that date; the current schema does not contain an independent session ID.